An ADHD test alone can't diagnose symptoms of attention deficit. Here's how to find an ADHD professional and pursue an evaluation and diagnosis.

 Your daughter phoned a classmate to set up a play date, and was turned down for the third time.
 The so-called “friend” told your daughter that she’s weird.

-You’ve wondered for months what’s causing you or your child to come up short -- stress, learning disabilities, a medical condition, or ADHD?
+You’ve wondered for months what’s causing you or your child to come up short – stress, learning disabilities, a medical condition, or ADHD?
 You’re tired of wondering.
 It’s time to find out.
-You want to get an evaluation.
+You want to get an evaluation, take an ADHD test.

 How Experts Make an ADHD Diagnosis